 The texture of homemade marzipan is really good, and it can be rolled out to cover a cake just the same as you would use fondant or used to cover a fruitcake before you add a coat of Rolled Fondant Icing or Royal Icing.

-You can colour it and as well as covering a cake, it can be used to make models and flowers for decorating cakes and for the popular marzipan fruits.
+You can color it and as well as covering a cake; it can be used to make models and flowers for decorating cakes and for the popular marzipan fruits.

 I prefer the cooked method because egg whites are used, the finished product handles very well and covers a cake perfectly.

 Where I live I cannot buy ground almonds (almond meal) so I buy almonds that have been flaked or chopped (or even whole almonds that I have to skin myself) and I grind them in my coffee grinder.
-After they have been ground I pass them through a fine sieve and return any that have not been ground fine enough for a second grinding.
-It takes a bit of time but the results are perfect.
+After they have been ground I pass them through a fine sieve and return any that are not fine enough for a second grinding.
+It takes a bit of time, but the results are perfect.

 Cooked marzipan is so much easier to use…

 Cooked marzipan takes longer to make, but it is easier to use, gives better-finished results, is not oily and will keep well.